iamNCJ/azure-activation-service/README.md

-# azure-activation-service
+# Azure Activation Service

-Auto Activate Azure Roles
+Auto Activate Azure Roles!

-The tool works as a companion to the MSRA Intern's Tool.
+The tool works as a companion to the [MSRA Intern's Tool](https://github.com/JeffreyXiang/MSRA-Intern-s-Toolkit).
+Many thanks for jianfeng's great project.

+The tool aims to produce a linux user-space service that runs periodically to activate Azure roles so that you don't need to keep your VSCode open.

 ## Installation